 Falls Creek is hidden in the north-east corner of Victoria and is perfect for exploring during an Australia snow holiday.

 4. Mt Buller

 If mountain roads put you off a snow adventure, then Mt Buller – Australia’s most accessible ski resort – might be for you.
 Only a three-hour drive from Melbourne, Mt Buller is popular with day trippers and holiday goers alike.
 Catering to all ski levels, anyone can take on the slopes while taking in the beautiful village views below.

 Want to get away this winter but aren't keen on the snow?
 Here are the top 5 places to visit in Australia during the cooler months.

-Think of Queenstown as the bolder, more confident big brother to Wanaka with the only night skiing available in the Southern Hemisphere.
-If you're looking for a quiet and more subdued après-ski scene, then Wanaka might be your best choice.
-Both locations have buses to ski fields, rental gear, and great restaurants.
+Think of Queenstown as the bolder, more confident big brother to Wanaka, with the only night skiing available in the Southern Hemisphere.
+So, if you're looking for a quiet and more subdued après-ski scene, then Wanaka might be your best choice.
+Plus, both locations have buses to ski fields, rental gear, and great restaurants.

-Mt Hutt has been awarded New Zealand’s best ski resort three years running at the World Ski Awards for its big mountain experience, legendary powder runs and Kiwi hospitality.
+Mt Hutt has been awarded New Zealand’s best ski resort six years running at the World Ski Awards for its big mountain experience, legendary powder runs and Kiwi hospitality.
 Thirty minutes from the ski town of Methven in Canterbury, the mountain is home to the South Island’s highest chair lift and largest lift-accessible terrain.
-With an annual four-meter snow fall, it also typically has one of the longest snow seasons in New Zealand.
+With an annual four-metre snow fall, it also typically has one of the longest snow seasons in New Zealand.